plantnet/ai-taxonomist-webcomponent/README.md

 ## Usage

 1. Setup server:
-    This part is necessary to use the webcomponent on PlantNet API but you usage may vary if you host your own API.
+    This part is necessary to use the [WebComponent](https://developer.mozilla.org/docs/Web/Web_Components) on PlantNet API but your usage may vary if you host your own API.
     - Build the nginx docker image: `docker build -t nginx-ai-taxo -f Dockerfile --build-arg APIKEY=XXXX .`  Don't forget to get your API key on [PlantNet API](https://my.plantnet.org/).
     - Run the nginx docker image: `docker run -it -d -p 3000:80 nginx-ai-taxo`